Low-distortion planar embedding of rod-based structures: Experimental results

 \section{Experimental results}

-The proposed algorithms are implemented using MATLAB R2024b.
-All experiments are performed on a MacBook Pro with an Apple M4 Pro chip and 24 GB memory.
-The optimization is solved using the interior-point method in MATLAB.
+The proposed algorithms are implemented using MATLAB R2026a.
+All experiments are performed on a desktop computer with an Intel(R) Core(TM) i9-12900 2.40 GHz processor and 32 GB RAM.
+The optimization is solved using the interior-point method in IPOPT~\cite{wachter2006implementation}.